RodResq/RodResq/README.md

 - 🇧🇷 👽 Hi, I’m @RodResq
 - 💻 🎥 📚 👨‍💻 I’m interested in Development, Teccnologies, Movies, books and Other related
-- 🧑‍💻 I’m looking to collaborate on all project that involves the technologies on mentioned above
+- 🧑‍💻 I’m looking to collaborate on all project that involves the technologies on mentioned bellow
 - 📫 How to reach me in this place
 - 📧 rodrigo.resque@gmail.com

 - ☕ 🐍 🐳 I’m currently learning: